Ketamine Infusion

 Concurrent drugs

-• Paracetamol, opioids, local anaesthetics, tramadol and NSAIDs may be used concurrently with ketamine infusions and may help to improve analgesia and reduce side effects.
+• Paracetamol, opioids, clonidine, local anaesthetics, tramadol and NSAIDs may be used concurrently with ketamine infusions and may help to improve analgesia and reduce side effects.

 • If opioid infusions are running in conjunction with a ketamine infusion, the opioid requirements may be reduced.
-The opioid infusion rate may need to be decreased to avoid over sedation or respiratory depression.
+The opioid infusion rate may need to be decreased to avoid over-sedation or respiratory depression.

 Goto Top